MrAnnix/MrAnnix.github.io/_posts/2019-11-07-block-cipher-operation-modes.md

 ### CFB mode of operation

-In the Cipher Feedback (CFB) mode is also used an initialization vector \\( IV \\), but now the result of encrypting the initialization vector is XORed with the plaintext to generate the ciphertext block.
+In the [Cipher Feedback]("https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Feedback_(CFB)") (CFB) mode is also used an initialization vector \\( IV \\), but now the result of encrypting the initialization vector is XORed with the plaintext to generate the ciphertext block.
 Later, this result is used as *initialization vector* for the next block.
 This is full equivalent to encrypt the plaintext with an one-time pad.

 \\( C_0 = E(IV, k) \oplus P_0 \\); \\( C_{i} = E(C_{i-1}, k) \oplus P_{i} \\)